LacunaOmnibus/MontyLacuna/doc/scripts/ships_report.rst

             Snark                             500
             Sweeper                         1,500

+Note that this style report only contains ship types and counts.
+If you want a more complete report, see the section below on CSV format.

 To report on both trade- and war- ships on a single planet::

     >>> python bin/ships_report.py --tag War --tag Trade Earth